platformsh/platformsh-docs/docs/src/administration/users.md

 title=In the Console
 +++

-- Select the project where you want to add a new user.
+1. Select the project where you want to add a new user.
-- Click {{< icon settings >}} **Settings**.
+2. Click {{< icon settings >}} **Settings**.
-- Click **Access**.
+3. Click **Access**.
-- Click the user you want to delete.
+4. Click the user you want to delete.
-- Click **Remove user**.
+5. Click **Remove user**.
-- Click **Accept**.
+6. Click **Accept**.

 <--->

 +++
 title=Using the CLI
 +++
-To delete existing users:
+To remove an existing user:

 ```bash
 platform user:delete user1@example.com
 ```
 {{< /codetabs >}}

-Once you delete a user, they can no longer access the project.
+Once you remove a user, they can no longer access the project.
-After you delete a user from a project or an environment type, you must [trigger a redeploy](../development/troubleshoot.md#force-a-redeploy) to propagate SSH access changes to each environment.
+For SSH access changes to apply after you add a remove a user from a project or an environment type, you have to redeploy each environment by either clicking **Redeploy** in the Console or running `platform redeploy`.

 ### Change existing permissions for environment types

-To manage user permissions, you need to be a [Project Admin](#user-roles).
+To manage user permissions, you need to be a [project admin](#user-roles).

 Follow these steps: